Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Introduction

 \section{Introduction}

-Quantum algorithms for optimization are of general interest.
-On the one hand, optimization algorithms have wide applications in machine learning, signal processing, combinatorial optimization, and many other areas.
-On the other hand, it is crucial in quantum computing research to figure out the extent of quantum speedups in specific problems, and previous literature has covered solving linear systems and linear programs~\cite{harrow2009quantum,casares2020quantum,rains1999monotonicity}, semidefinite programs~\cite{brandao2016quantum,brandao2017SDP,vanApeldoorn2020quantum,vanApeldoorn2018SDP}, general convex optimization~\cite{chakrabarti2020optimization,garg2020no,garg2021near,vanApeldoorn2020convex}, etc.
+Quantum computing is an emerging technology with wide applications.
+Among those, quantum algorithms for optimization are of general interest.
+On the one hand, optimization algorithms have wide applications in machine learning, statistics, operations research, and many other areas.
+On the other hand, it is crucial in quantum computing to figure out the extent of quantum speedups in specific problems, and previous literature had established quantum speedups for solving linear systems~\cite{harrow2009quantum,childs2015quantum}, semidefinite programs~\cite{brandao2016quantum,brandao2017SDP,vanApeldoorn2020quantum,vanApeldoorn2018SDP,kerenidis2020SDP}, general convex optimization~\cite{chakrabarti2020optimization,vanApeldoorn2020optimization}, etc.

-More recently, the study of nonconvex optimization has been rapidly advancing, as the landscapes of of many machine learning problems, such as the training of neural networks, are typically nonconvex.
-Finding the global optimum of a nonconvex function, even approximately, is NP-hard in general~\cite{murty1985some,nemirovskij1983problem}.
-To give efficient optimization algorithms for nonconvex objective functions, a first step is to find stationary points~\cite{agarwal2017finding,birgin2017worst,carmon2018accelerated,carmon2017convex,nesterov2003introductory,nesterov2006cubic}.
-However, quantum algorithms for nonconvex optimization are less well-understood.
-Based on gradient descents, Ref.~\cite{zhang2021quantum} proposed a quantum algorithm that can escape from saddle points and find an $\epsilon$-approximate local minimum of a $d$-dimensional nonconvex objective function by simulating the Schr\"{o}dinger dynamics of a Gaussian wavepacket near the saddle points, which improves the dependence in $\log d$ from $\log^6 d$ in the classical result~\cite{jin2018accelerated} to $\log^2 d$, but the $\epsilon$ dependence remains the same.
-The dependence in $\log d$ is further improved to linear dependence in Ref.~\cite{childs2022quantum}.
-Moreover, Ref.~\cite{liu2022quantum} demonstrated that the quantum tunneling phenomenon can provide quantum speedups in the task of finding an unknown local minimum starting from a known one.
+More recently, nonconvex optimization has been a primary research direction in machine learning, since the landscapes of many models, including neural networks, are typically nonconvex.
+Finding the global optimum of a nonconvex function, even approximately, is NP-hard in general~\cite{murty1985some,nemirovski1983problem}.
+To give efficient optimization algorithms for nonconvex functions, a first step is to find stationary points~\cite{agarwal2017finding,birgin2017worst,carmon2018accelerated,carmon2017convex,nesterov2003introductory,nesterov2006cubic}.
+However, quantum algorithms for nonconvex optimization are less understood.
+Based on gradient descents, \citet{zhang2021quantum} proposed a quantum algorithm that can find an $\epsilon$-approximate second-order stationary point of a $d$-dimensional nonconvex function and improve the logarithmic dimension dependence from $\log^6 d$ in the classical result~\cite{jin2018accelerated} to $\log^2 d$, but the $\epsilon$ dependence remains the same.
+The dependence in $\log d$ is further improved to linear in \citet{childs2022quantum}.
+Moreover, \citet{liu2022quantum} showed that quantum tunneling can provide quantum speedups in the task of finding an unknown local minimum starting from a known one.